wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 To implement a public-facing SharePoint farm on Azure, follow these steps:

 1. Deploy Active Directory: The fundamental requirements for deploying Active Directory on Azure virtual machines are similar but not identical to deploying it on virtual machines (and, to some extent, physical machines) on-premises.
-For more information about the differences, guidelines, and other considerations, go to [Guidelines for deploying Active Directory on Azure Virtual Machines](http://msdn.microsoft.com/library/jj156090).
+For more information about the differences, guidelines, and other considerations, go to [Guidelines for deploying Active Directory on Azure Virtual Machines](http://msdn.microsoft.com/zh-cn/library/jj156090).
 To deploy Active Directory in Azure:
 	- Define and create a virtual network where the virtual machines can be assigned to specific subnets.
-	- Use the Azure portal to create and deploy the domain controller on a new virtual machine on Azure.
+	- Use the Azure Management Portal to create and deploy the domain controller on a new virtual machine on Azure.
 You also can refer to the Windows PowerShell script to deploy a stand-alone domain in the cloud using Azure Virtual Machines and Azure Virtual Network.
-For more information about creating a new Active Directory forest on a virtual machine on Azure Virtual Network, go to [Install a new Active Directory forest in Azure](active-directory-new-forest-virtual-machine.md).
+For more information about creating a new Active Directory forest on a virtual machine on Azure Virtual Network, go to [Install a new Active Directory forest in Azure](/documentation/articles/active-directory-new-forest-virtual-machine).
-2. Provision a virtual machine: Use the Azure portal to provision a new virtual machine from a stock image in the image library.
+2. Provision a virtual machine: Use the Azure Management Portal to provision a new virtual machine from a stock image in the image library.
 3. Deploy a SharePoint farm.
-	- Use the Azure portal to configure the load balancing.
+	- Use the Azure Management Portal to configure the load balancing.
 Configure the virtual machine endpoints, select the option to load balance traffic on an existing endpoint, and then specify the name of the load-balanced virtual machine.
 	- Add another front-end web virtual machine to the existing SharePoint farm for extra traffic.
 3. Manage virtual machines:
-	- Monitor the virtual machines using the Azure portal.
+	- Monitor the virtual machines using the Azure Management Portal.
 	- Monitor the SharePoint farm using Central Administration.

 ### Scenario 3: Scaled-out farm for additional BI services